LeadershipLearn About the Sandia Foundation Board of Directors

 Secretary, Chair Investment Committee

 Harold Lavender, Jr., employed by Central New Mexico Community College (CNM), serves in a Business and Financial Development role for CNM Ingenuity.
 Following graduation from the University of New Mexico School of Law and after a brief time in practice, Mr. Lavender moved to Chicago and spent 34 years as a trader and broker at the Chicago Board of Trade.
 He was twice elected to the CBOT Board of Directors and served three terms on the Executive Committee.
 He returned to Albuquerque in 2010 and was of counsel at Modrall Sperling and at Montgomery & Andrews and worked with Robert Singer at the New Mexico Law Group.
-He continues now as a sole practitioner.
+He is now an Inactive Member of the New Mexico Bar.

 Co-Chair, Real Estate Committee